Fish salvage order issued for Jensen Grove Pond in Blackfoot - East Idaho News

-BLACKFOOT — Idaho Fish and Game has issued a salvage order for the pond at Jensen Grove Park in Blackfoot, effective Sept.
-8 through Oct.
-15, 2025.
+BLACKFOOT — Idaho Fish and Game has issued a salvage order for the pond at Jensen Grove Park in Blackfoot through Oct.
+15.

 During the salvage order timeline at Jensen Grove Pond:

-Note: Editor’s Note: The following is a press release issued by Idaho Fish and Game.